metadriverse/metadrive/documentation/README.md

 ### Execution some files when building doc

 The doc is set to disable executing all `.ipynb`.
-For enabling executing certain files, set in the file metadata with:
+For enabling executing certain files and generate result when compiling the doc, set in the file metadata with:

 ```python
 {